-The primary purpose of Dersingham Open Gardens is to raise money for St Nicholas, the village church, but this year a proportion of the profit from the event will go to the fund for the new Dersingham Village Centre, which is intended to replace the existing Church Hall.
+The primary purpose of Dersingham Open Gardens is to raise money for St Nicholas, the village church, but this year a proportion of the profit from the event will go to the fund for the new Dersingham Village Centre, which is replacing the previous Church Hall.
 Many of the expenses of running Open Gardens are defrayed by voluntary work or financial contributions, ensuring that the maximum amount goes to worthy causes.

 Whether you buy a ticket in advance or on the day, you'll want to start your tour at St Nicholas church.
 Here you'll be given your guide to the gardens and to the art studios.
 The guide is in full colour this year, and is kindly sponsored by Clan Press.
 The guide includes a map and gives information about all the participating gardens and studios.

 Should it be inconvenient for you to start at the Church, all the gardens will have a small supply of printed guides.
 That way you can start at any garden and pay for your ticket and obtain your guide there.

 Touring round gardens, examining artwork, stocking up with plants from a garden stall.
 All guaranteed to make you feel in need of refreshment!
-At Dersingham Open Gardens the hard working catering teams will be in action in the Church Hall.
+At Dersingham Open Gardens the hard working catering teams will be in action in the Church.
 If you are too far from there and in need of refreshment, a couple of the gardens will be serving teas and coffee.
 See the guide for details.

 The Dersingham Art Trail is a cluster of artists who are all located in or close to the village of Dersingham, West Norfolk.
 On the Trail you'll find paintings, prints, pottery, photography, fused glass, handmade cards, handpainted candles and more.
 Entry to all studios is completely free, but should you feel tempted there will often be original work for sale, along with small items such as prints or greetings cards.
 However there is no obligation to buy, and artists will be pleased to have your company whatever the reason for your visit.